Eschatologue/CM_wiki/docs/option/feat/feat-general.md

 ## CM General Feat

-These General feats are homebrew
+These General feats are homebrew.

 ---